-Not only can you easily bang up your engagement ring on tough surfaces (think bathroom counters, kitchen floors, etc.) while cleaning the house, you can also do serious damage to the stone and setting.
+Not only can you easily bang up your engagement ring on tough surfaces (think bathroom counters, kitchen floors, and so forth) while cleaning the house, you can also do serious damage to the stone and setting.
 You can even potentially alter the color, thanks to harsh chemicals like bleach and ammonia found in many common household cleaners.

 If you've ever wondered "can I shower with my engagement ring," you probably already had a feeling the answer was no—and you were right.
 The shower can be a dangerous place for engagement rings for two reasons.
 First, a ring can easily slip off when your fingers are all lathered up and slippery with soap—and if the ring slips off, it's liable to fall down a drain and get lost forever.
 Second, oily soaps will dull the finish of your diamond and exfoliating soaps will scratch it.